sjgarland/YeomanGuide/Notes/HowTo/Develop.md

 # How to Develop Excel Add-ins

 The code produced by the [Yo Office generator](https://github.com/OfficeDev/generator-office) for the Angular/TypeScript framework has problems that prevent successful deployment.
-These notes describe these problems and fixes for them that are incorporated in this Yeoman Guide add-in.
+These notes describe these problems and how tp fix them.
+These fixes are illustrated in the Yeoman Guide add-in.

 ## Problems

-**Problem:** The add-in's icon did not appear during sideloading (from the _Insert_ tab).
-It appeared with the _Show Taskpane_ button for the add-in on Excel's _Home_ tab when testing with _npm run_, but not when running a production build with the manifest _Yeoman Guide.xml_.
+**Problem:** The add-in's icon does not appear during sideloading (from the _Insert_ ribbon).
+It appears with the _Show Taskpane_ button on Excel's _Home_ ribbon when using _npm run start_ to run Excel, but not when starting Excel and sideloading the manifest _yeomanguide.xml_.

-**Fix:** Added an entry to the _CopyWebpackPlugin_ in _webpack.config.js_ to include the _assets_ directory in the production build (renamed here to the _images_ directory).
+**Fix:** Add an entry to the _CopyWebpackPlugin_ in _webpack.config.js_ to include the _assets_ directory in the production build (renamed in Yeoman Guide to the _images_ directory).

-**Problem:** The Angular _*ngFor_ directive was recognized when testing with _npm run_, but not when running a production build.
-The console log for the task pane displayed the error messages
+**Problem:** The Angular _*ngFor_ directive is recognized when using _npm run start_, but not when running a production build.
+The console log for the task pane displays the error messages

     Can't bind to 'ngforOf' since it isn't a known property of 'li'.

     Property binding ngforOf not used by any directive on an embedded template.
 Make sure that the property name is spelled correctly and all directives are listed in the "@NgModule.declarations".

-**Fix:** (1) Included _CommonModule_ in _@NgModule.declarations_ in _app.module.ts_.
-Imported it in _app.component.ts_ (the same must be done in any other component that uses Angular directives).
-(2) Imported _BrowserModule_ in _taskpane.ts_.
-(3) Replaced _use: "html-loader"_ in _webpack.config.js_ by the following.
+**Fix:** (1) Include _CommonModule_ in _@NgModule.declarations_ in _app.module.ts_.
+Import it in _app.component.ts_.
+Do the same in any other component that uses Angular directives.
+(2) Import _BrowserModule_ in _taskpane.ts_.
+(3) Replace _use: "html-loader"_ in _webpack.config.js_ by the following.

           use: [
             {